Facts about animals

 In biology and zoology, animals are grouped together according to taxonomic rank.
 By grouping species together, we can both better understand their behaviors and characteristics, as well as their contrasts with other animals.
 Unfortunately, this does not particularly help us with our frog vs. toad comparison.

 Frogs and toads are both members of the order Anura, meaning they are technically the same animal.
-To look at the differences between frogs vs. toads we need to look at characteristics other than taxonomic rank.
+To look at the differences between frogs vs. toads, we need to look at characteristics other than taxonomic rank.

 Since they are the same animal, frogs and toads are the same animal.
 The differences are not to do with animal type as they are all known scientifically as frogs.
-Certain characteristics mean some types of frog are considered toads.
+Certain characteristics mean some types of frogs are considered toads.
 In this way, all toads are frogs, but not all frogs are toads.

 Specifically, the differences between toads and frogs can be found in the following: